ULUdev/gweb/README.md

 ## a simple browser written in C
 [![pipeline status](https://gitlab.sokoll.com/moritz/gweb/badges/main/pipeline.svg)](https://gitlab.sokoll.com/moritz/gweb/-/commits/main)
 ## Installation
-Just run `make install`.
-If you want to change the prefix edit the `Makefile`.
+If you want to adjust the prefix use `./configure.sh -p <prefix>` Just run `make install`.
+If you want to change other build settings edit the `Makefile`

 ## Usage
 Simply running `gweb` will start the browser.
 Currently the options are: